 When it comes to tummy upsets it is best to spot the symptoms early.

-Best course of action is to monitor and act accordingly.
+The best course of action is to monitor and act accordingly.
 Check out our article on